Dhruva (2016 film): Plot

-In 1980, Chengalarayudu, a dedicated low-level party member, helped his wife deliver their baby in the car of his regional leader.

-By 1995, their son Venkanna tops his state exams but witnesses his party leader murder a rebel.
-Venkanna takes the blame and goes to juvenile prison, securing an MLA seat for his father.
+In 1980, Chengalarayudu, a devoted low-level party member, is working for a party meeting when his wife goes into labour.
+The party's cunning regional leader happens to arrive nearby and lends his car to take her to hospital, but she safely gives birth inside it.
+In 1995, their son Venkanna tops his state exams but witnesses the party leader murdering a rebel.
+Venkanna takes the blame and goes to juvenile prison, making it appear that he committed the murder and securing an MLA seat for his father.

-By 2016, Dhruva, a trainee IPS officer, and his friends helped catch a kidnapping gang.
-Dhruva's girlfriend, Ishika, learns about their secret activities.
-They witness the murder of a social activist, Ramarao, leading Dhruva to uncover a hidden crime network led by scientist Siddharth Abhimanyu, who is Venkanna.
+By 2016, Dhruva, a trainee IPS officer, and his friends help capture a kidnapping gang.
+His girlfriend Ishika discovers their secret activities.
+After they witness the murder of social activist Ramarao, Dhruva uncovers a criminal network led by scientist Siddharth Abhimanyu, who is actually Venkanna.

 Now an ASP, Dhruva discovers Siddharth's illegal medical operations and confronts him.
-Siddharth's father, now a Health Minister in the minority government headed by the party leader, who is now the CM of Andhra Pradesh, supports Siddharth's unethical practices.
-Dhruva receives evidence against Siddharth from Akshara, a scientist killed for opposing Siddharth.
-Dhruva's friend Gautham is killed retrieving this evidence.
-Dhruva then manipulates Siddharth into killing his henchman Abbas, gathers proof, and confronts the corrupt CM.
+Siddharth's father, now a Health Minister in the minority government headed by the party leader, who is now CM of Andhra Pradesh, supports his son's unethical practices.
+Dhruva learns that Angelina, a Swiss pharmaceutical company owner and activist, is to be assassinated on 3 October.
+He seeks to prevent this by arresting Dheeraj Chandra, Irfan Ali and Jayanth Suri and making generic medicines for life-threatening diseases available cheaply in India.
+He uses Ishika as Angelina's body double, foiling the first attempt, but Dhruva and a fellow officer are later shot and Angelina is killed by a disguised assassin.
+Abbas, Irfan's brother, subsequently kills the assassin.

-Chengalarayudu fakes a stroke to escape pressure, The ruling party forces Chengalarayudu either to resign within 24 hours or he will be dismissed.
-Dhruva appeals to the CM that he has evidence and wants to arrest Siddharth and is granted permission to do so.
-Hence Siddarth kills his father using his goons in an accident and forces the CM to stop actions against him, or he will lie that the CM killed his father for personal vengeance.
-But the next day, at his father's state funeral, Dhruva arrests him on the CM's orders.
-When Siddharth is arrested, Siddharth is tricked into confessing, and Dhruva's team brings down his entire crime network.
-It is also revealed that Chengalarayudu is still alive, saved by Dhruva and his gang and the public funeral held was for Gautham.
+While Dhruva recovers in hospital, Siddharth has an electronic bug (GPS and audio transmitter) implanted in his chest during surgery, allowing him to monitor Dhruva's movements and conversations.
+Dhruva receives evidence against Siddharth from Akshara, a scientist who was killed for opposing him, but his friend Gautham is killed while retrieving the evidence.
+After discovering the bug, Dhruva and Ishika realise they must pretend to deceive Siddharth, who consequently abandons plans to kill Ishika and Preethi.
+Once the bug is removed, Dhruva kidnaps Abbas, obtains his SD card, records his statement and drugs him in retaliation for Gautham's death, manipulating Siddharth into killing him while Dhruva gathers evidence against the network.

+Ishika informs Preethi of Siddharth's plans, prompting her to swap a speech file.
+Chengalarayudu fakes a stroke under political pressure, and the ruling party gives him 24 hours to resign or face dismissal.
+Dhruva obtains the CM's permission to arrest Siddharth.
+Siddharth then has his father killed and threatens the CM with accusations of revenge if action is taken against him.
+Nevertheless, Dhruva arrests Siddharth at his father's state funeral.

-Dhruva makes a deal that he would save Siddharth's life for information and evidence on all of his criminal associates and activities and gives him a bulletproof vest to fake his death during his transport to the court.
-They also plan to take down the setup planned by various VIPs to kill Siddharth when one of them gets close to Siddharth, Dhruva attacks him and notices that Siddharth did not wear the vest and is fatally shot by Preethi.
-Before dying, he tells Dhruva that he hid all the evidence in an SD card in the bulletproof vest.
+Siddharth is tricked into confessing, allowing Dhruva's team to dismantle his criminal network.
+Dhruva reveals that Akshara is credited with the medicine's patent and that it will be released as a generic drug.
+It is also revealed that Chengalarayudu survived, having been saved by Dhruva's team, and that the public funeral was actually for Gautham.
+Dhruva makes a deal to spare Siddharth's life in exchange for information on his associates and gives him a bulletproof vest to fake his death during transport.
+However, VIPs arrange to kill Siddharth.
+When one approaches him, Dhruva attacks him and discovers Siddharth is not wearing the vest.
+Preethi fatally shoots Siddharth, who tells Dhruva before dying that he hid all the evidence on an SD card inside the vest.